-The overall target population for this survey was non-institutionalized persons ages 18 and older, living in the U.S., including Alaska and Hawaii.
+The overall target population for this survey was non-institutionalized persons ages 18 and older living in the United States, including Alaska and Hawaii.
+Panelists who had not yet completed the annual profile survey were ineligible.

 Questionnaire development and testing